 - the nature of the complaint and (where possible) the particular parts of the programme or advert complained about;

 - details of the complaint submitted to the relevant broadcaster; and

 - contact details so we can get back in touch with you.

 Upon receipt of a complaint, we will consider the complaint under the relevant Code and will usually liaise with the Broadcaster involved.
 Consideration will be given to both sides of the complaint.

 The Broadcaster would be expected to submit a written response in relation to the complaint to the Authority within ten days of receipt of notification of the complaint from us.

 You should be aware that if an investigation takes place, it may be necessary to contact you and you may be asked for additional information.
 If a response is not received to the request for additional information within 14 days, we may take this to mean that you no longer wish to pursue your complaint and the complaint may therefore be closed.

 We endeavour to have any complaint resolved with 28 days of receipt and will inform you of the outcome of the complaint.

 If the Complainant or Broadcaster disagrees with any actions arising from the complaint, they can submit an appeal against the decision within 14 days of receipt of notification.
-The appeal will be considered by the Members of the Communications Commission and their decision will be final.
+The appeal will be considered by the Members of the Communications and Utilities Regulatory Authority and their decision will be final.